digital-horizon/RoundCoachMark/README.md

 ### Realistic scenario

 The second scenario is more realistic.
+It is illustrated by `ComplexCoachMarkerDemoVC`.
 Imagine your screen consists of several view controllers and hierarchy of views: root container controller (custom or system provided like navigation controller), embedded bars/menu controllers, a child content controller with table view and cells containing controls you whant to show up with the CoachMarker.
 Apparently, you will want to create the CoarchMarker on root container controller level, but how to reach out the contlols from that level?
 Here is how.
 Instead of adding a mark to the marker directly you pre-register it in some method which is guarantied to start before the marker created: